 For an interior designer, sourcing stylish goods at affordable price points isn’t just a fun game of Where’s Waldo?—it’s their job.
 Luckily, a handful of pros were willing to share with us where they do all their deal hunting.
 We were relieved to discover a slew of familiar names on the list.
 Read on to discover where designers hunt for home decor that only looks expensive.

-Though the design duo behind Hernandez Greene definitely agrees on what makes a chic home, they differ when it comes to deal hunting.
-While Greene is a personal fan of Blu Dot, Hernandez likes to keep things local and vintage at Adaptations in Greenpoint, Brooklyn.
+While Joshua Greene and Katrina Hernandez of Hernandez Greene definitely agree on what makes a well-loved home, they differ when it comes to deal hunting.
+Greene is a personal fan of Blu Dot, a mid-range retailer that has made a name for itself based on cool silhouettes and durable materials.
+Its new outdoor collection is proof that contemporary furniture can be both functional and affordable.
+Hernandez likes to keep things local and vintage at Adaptations in Brooklyn.

 “Everyone knows and loves Target for good design finds that are affordable.
-However, lately I’ve been on a Scandinavian design kick, and the vibe Zara Home offers with their home decor products leans right into that feel,” says the former therapist-turned–interior stylist.
+However, lately I’ve been on a Scandinavian design kick, and the vibe Zara Home offers with its home decor products leans right into that feel,” says the former therapist-turned–interior stylist, Anita Yokota.